Remote face to face course

-This module is available as a 4 hour trainer facilated face to face course.
+This module is available as a 2 hour remote trainer facilated face to face course.

 The aim of this course is to help you work better with refugee patients and families, during consultations; to increase your awareness of their settlement challenges; and to guide you on how to respond to the traumatic experiences a refugee patient and their families may have endured.